 The wholesale shift to distributed systems and cloud computing, enabling developers to exploit on-demand, highly scalable compute and storage infrastructure, with the ability to serve audiences any place they work and play around the globe, while meeting a whole new set of regulatory demands for data sovereignty.

-As a result, non-tabular databases, like MongoDB, have emerged in order to address the requirements of new applications, and modernize existing workloads.
-And with support for multi-document ACID transactions from MongoDB 4.0, it’s now even easier for developers to address use-cases that are now, or will in future, struggle with MySQL.
+As a result, non-tabular databases like MongoDB have emerged in order to address the requirements of new applications and modernize existing workloads.
+With support for multi-document ACID transactions in MongoDB it’s now even easier for developers to address a wide range of use cases with the best way to work with data - the document model.

 This page provides an overview of MySQL and MongoDB, and the appropriate use cases for each.
 You can learn more about the benefits of modernizing legacy systems and development processes by visiting our legacy modernization page.

-MongoDB is a non-relational database developed by MongoDB, Inc. MongoDB stores data as documents in a binary representation called BSON (Binary JSON).
+MongoDB is an open, non-tabular database developed by MongoDB, Inc. MongoDB stores data as documents in a binary representation called BSON (Binary JSON).
 Related information is stored together for fast query access through the MongoDB query language.
-Fields can vary from document to document; there is no need to declare the structure of documents to the system – documents are self-describing.
+Fields can vary from document to document; there is no need to declare the structure of documents to the system, as documents are self-describing.
 If a new field needs to be added to a document, then the field can be created without affecting all other documents in the collection, without updating a central system catalog, and without taking the system offline.
 Optionally, schema validation can be used to enforce data governance controls over each collection.

 MongoDB’s document data model maps naturally to objects in application code, making it simple for developers to learn and use.
 Documents give you the ability to represent hierarchical relationships to store arrays and other more complex structures easily.

-Native, idiomatic drivers are provided for 10+ languages – and the community has built dozens more – enabling ad-hoc queries, real-time aggregation and rich indexing to provide powerful programmatic ways to access and analyze data of any structure.
+Native, idiomatic drivers are provided for over a dozen languages - enabling ad-hoc queries, real-time aggregation and rich indexing to provide powerful programmatic ways to access and analyze data of any structure.

-MongoDB 4.0 added support for multi-document transactions, making it the only database to combine the ACID guarantees of traditional relational databases, the speed, flexibility, and power of the document model, with the intelligent distributed systems design to scale-out and place data where you need it.
+With multi-document transactions, MongoDB is the only database to combine the ACID guarantees of traditional relational databases, the speed, flexibility, and power of the document model, and an intelligent distributed systems design to scale-out and place data where you need it.
 Through snapshot isolation, transactions provide a consistent view of data, and enforce all-or-nothing execution to maintain data integrity.
 Transactions in MongoDB feel just like transactions developers are familiar with in MySQL.
 They are multi-statement, with similar syntax (e.g. start_transaction and commit_transaction), and therefore easy for anyone with prior transaction experience to add to any application.

 Unlike MySQL and other relational databases, MongoDB is built on a distributed systems architecture, rather than a monolithic, single node design.
 As a result, MongoDB offers out-of-the-box scale-out and data localization with automatic sharding, and replica sets to maintain always-on availability.